-Paisley South Housing Association Limited has been notified by The Pensions Trust of the estimated employer debt on withdrawal from the Scottish Housing Associations' Pension Scheme based on the financial position of the Scheme as at 30 September 2012.
-As of this date the estimated employer debt for Paisley South Housing Association Limited was £3,570,041.
+Paisley South Housing Association Limited has been notified by The Pensions Trust of the estimated employer debt on withdrawal from the Scottish Housing Associations' Pension Scheme based on the financial position of the Scheme as at 30 September 2013.
+As of this date the estimated employer debt for Paisley South Housing Association Limited was £3,309,706.

-The Association has been notified by the Pension Trust that the amount to be paid as its contribution towards the past service deficit for 2013/14 will be £70,635.
-The Association has also been notified by the Pension Trust that the Association's contribution towards the past service deficit will increase in 2014/15 to £127,242.
+The Association's contribution towards the past service deficit for 2013/14 was £70,635.
+The Association has been notified by the Pension Trust that the Association's contribution towards the past service deficit will increase in 2014/15 to £127,242.

 The additional contributions in relation to the past service deficit will be payable until September 2027.
 The amount payable is anticipated to increase by 3% per annum based on the past service deficit.
-This therefore equals a Net Present Value of £1,615,832.
+This therefore equals a Net Present Value of £1,609,829.